Women’s Dermatologic Society to Offer Skin Cancer Screenings

 Outdoor running increases exposure to ultraviolet radiation, a carcinogen that promotes skin cancer.
 Studies show that marathon runners are at an increased risk of melanoma, and only half may be adequately protecting themselves with proper clothing and sunscreen.

-The Women’s Dermatologic Society’s (WDS) award-winning Play Safe in the Sun Program is partnering with both the Disneyland half Marathon taking place in Anaheim, CA, August 31 to September 2, 2017, and Susan G. Komen, to participate at the September 10, 2017, Race for the Cure in New York City’s Central Park.
+According to the American Cancer Society, exposure to natural and artificial ultraviolet light is a risk factor for all types of skin cancer.
+Successfully managing the risk factor alone could prevent more than three million cases of skin cancer each year.

-Service Committee Chair, Dr. Ashley Wysong, and event Co-Chairs Yoon-Soo (Cindy) Bae, MD, and Jeannette Jakus, MD, will join with dozens of local volunteers to provide free skin cancer screenings, sun damage assessments, sun safety education & materials, and complimentary sunscreen samples to all race participants.
+Our goal is to raise awareness among the running community that prolonged outdoor running requires special attention to sun safety.
+Early detection saves lives.

-In 2016 the Play Safe in the Sun Program with the help of sponsor La Roche-Posay hosted five events throughout the United States passing out over 10,000 sunscreen samples and screening 474 patients.
+Service Committee Chair Dr. Ashley Wysong, MD, will join with dozens of local volunteers to provide free skin cancer screenings, sun damage assessments, sun safety education & materials, and complimentary sunscreen samples to all race participants.

-"Over 5 million skin cancers are diagnosed every year in the United States.
-Thankfully, many of these can be prevented through the use of safe sun practices!
-The Women's Dermatologic Society is proud to raise awareness of skin cancer and to promote tools for practicing sun safety and skin cancer prevention," said Dr. Jakus.
+“We are so excited to host the WDS Play Safe in the Sun event at the Disneyland Half Marathon in Los Angeles.
+It will be a three day event where we will have the opportunity to reach over 70,000 individuals.
+We are so thankful for our partnership with La Roche-Posay, as well as, for our several dozen volunteers who will be helping to pass out sunscreen, sun safety information, UV color changing bracelets and more!“ exclaimed Dr. Ashley Wysong, MD.

 Event Details: